Palmerston North’s Te Manawa Museum of Art, Science and History has taken its next step toward becoming a museum of the future.

 “The great thing is that we know by listening to our community and working together, we will remain an active and vital civic space.”

 Image: Pru (left) and Janet (centre right) with American community organisers Susan and Vanessa.
-Susan represents Artz Philly in Philadelphia, an organisation working with those dementia through inclusive art practice.
+Susan represents Artz Philly in Philadelphia, an organisation working with those with dementia through inclusive art practice.
 Vanessa works for Movement BE in San Diego, which helps people in marginalised communities find their voice and tell their story.